thenewboston-blockchain/Projects/README.md

 ## Overview

 This repository is for project proposals for thenewboston digital currency.
-Funding will be provided for all projects or apps that adheres to the [Rules & Guidelines](https://thenewboston.com/projects/rules).
+Funding will be provided for all projects or apps that adhere to the [Rules & Guidelines](https://thenewboston.com/projects/rules).

 **Note**: The Idea Only proposals will receive 3000 coins as a reward after the first weekly report received from the team which is executing that Idea.

 **More info**: https://thenewboston.com/projects/overview